District Mission Statement:

-A goal of the Adam's staff is to have an active PTA (Parent-Teacher Association).
-We wish to invite all parents/guardians to the PTA meetings.
+A goal of the Adam's staff is to have an active PTO (Parent-Teacher Organization).
+We wish to invite all parents/guardians to the PTO meetings.
 Information will be sent home and posted on campus.
 Please try to attend as many meetings as possible.
 Parental involvement models positive attitudes toward education.
 Help us make Adams better and better!

 SCHOOL DAY AND WEDNESDAY EARLY DISMISSAL

 School starts at 7:30 a.m.
 Children may enter classrooms at 7:25 a.m.
 Please arrange to have your child leave home so he/she arrives at school no earlier than 7:10 a.m.
 We do not have supervision on the playgrounds prior to 7:10.
 All students will have the opportunity to eat breakfast in the classroom before school starts.
 Wednesday Early Dismissal is at 1:30 unless otherwise communicated.

 The office telephone is to be used for school business.
 Messages will be delivered to the student.
 Arrangements should be made and explained to children before coming to school regarding after school care, going to a friend's house, overnight guests, books, band instruments, lunch money, and other items needed for school.
 Teachers will not be removed from classroom instruction to answer the telephone except in the case of an emergency.